 Give your immune system a boost with healthful, plant-based foods.

 As coronavirus (COVID-19) has impacted communities around the world, many people have wondered whether there are steps they can take to stay healthy.
-Everyday preventive measures—such as wearing a mask, handwashing, avoiding contact with sick individuals, and good hygiene—can go a long way in reducing your risk for viruses, bacteria, and other pathogens.
+Preventive measures—such as wearing a mask, getting vaccinated when you're eligible, handwashing, avoiding contact with sick individuals, and good hygiene—can help to reduce the risk for COVID-19 and other viruses, bacteria, and pathogens.